LEXUEYE/suricata/doc/userguide/rules/header-keywords.rst

 The ttl keyword is used to check for a specific IP time-to-live value in the header of a packet.
 The format is::

-  ttl:<number>;
+  ttl:<number>

 For example::

   ttl:10;

-ttl uses an :ref:`unsigned 8-bit integer <rules-integer-keywords>`.

 At the end of the ttl keyword you can enter the value on which you want to match.
 The Time-to-live value determines the maximal amount of time a packet can be in the Internet-system.
 If this field is set to 0, then the packet has to be destroyed.
 The time-to-live is based on hop count.
-Each hop/router the packet passes subtracts one from the packet TTL counter.
+Each hop/router the packet passes subtracts one of the packet TTL counter.
 The purpose of this mechanism is to limit the existence of packets so that packets can not end up in infinite routing loops.